 in the shoes may find this shoe has too much road feel.

 The upper of this shoe is made from a very fine, AirMesh material.
-Some runners said is was much like the material of their running clothes.
+Some runners said it was much like the material of their running clothes.
 Overlays throughout the shoe provide the only real structure.
 The overlays consist of the Mizuno logo which is stitched on the sides of the shoe and black flames which are welded to the upper.
-Heavier material on the toe, sides and heel give the shoe its strength.
+The heavier material on the toe, sides, and heel give the shoe its strength.
 The upper is seamless and very breathable and gives the shoe a sock-like feel.
 There is some padding around the heel collar which protects the ankle from chafing.
 There is no removable sockliner typical in most running shoes.
 The footbed is covered in a terry-cloth material which runners said was very comfortable.
 This shoe is meant to be worn sockless and there were few reports of blisters

 or chafing.
 The toe box is wide with ample room to splay the toes.
 For runners with a more narrow foot, tightening the laces should remove any slack in the upper material.
 The lacing system consists of very thin, flat laces

 .
 The laces look like they could break if pulled too hard, but are actually made of a very strong and durable material.

 This shoe is incredibly lightweight.
 A men’s size 9 is listed at 3.9 ounces.
 This shoe is advertised as a unisex shoe meaning the sizes listed are men’s sizes.
 Women need to subtract 1.5 sizes to get the correct fit.
 The shoe definitely has a “barely there” feeling and runners who like the barefoot

 feel will appreciate this shoe.
 All of the components that make up the shoe are light, but quality and design provide for a solid and comfortable ride.